williamnguyen-activecyber/okta.github.io/_source/_authentication-guide/auth-overview/index.md

 - The "End-User" whose information is contained in the ID token.
 - The "Relying Party" (RP), which is the client application that requests the ID token from Okta.

-- The "ID token" is given by the OpenID Provider and contains information about the End-User in the form of claims.
+- The "ID token" is issued by the OpenID Provider and contains information about the End-User in the form of claims.
 - A "claim" is a piece of information about the End-User.

 The high-level flow looks the same for both OIDC and regular OAuth 2.0 flows, the primary difference being simply that an OIDC flow results in an ID token, in addition to any access or refresh tokens.

+> Note: If you would like to see the OpenID Connect specification, you can find it here: <https://openid.net/connect/>

 ### Authentication API

 The Okta Authentication API controls access to the Okta API by creating and controlling Okta session tokens.
-Okta session tokens are one-time bearer token issued when the authentication transaction completes successfully.
+Okta session tokens are one-time bearer tokens issued when the authentication transaction completes successfully.
 Session tokens may be redeemed for a session in Okta's Session API or converted to a session cookie.

 Session tokens are for use within Okta, while ID tokens, access tokens, and refresh tokens are for use when accessing third party resources, such as your application.